 3.a.i.
 Fraud allegations are forwarded to the AHS fraud unit.
 According to AHS, none of the allegations were substantiated.
-We intend to pursue this at a later date.
 3.a.ii.
-Other whistleblower complaints: VHC (6), DMH (4), Tax Dept. (3), ANR, AOE & DPS (2), and one each for AOA, AOT, DVHA, DOC, DOL, EVT, SOS, VDH and VVA.
-Some complaints were forwarded and all the others were investigated.
-3.a.iii There were numerous other requests and inquiries, including ten general questions, two each about DPS and schools, and one each about AOT, legislature, Refugee Resettlement, Tax, Treasurer, and Workers Comp.
+Other whistleblower complaints: Two each re.
+Labor, Transportation and SSI.
+One each re.
+Corrections, Fire Safety, GMCB, DMV, Natural Resources Board, Tax, and UVM.
+Some complaints were forwarded, and all the others were investigated.
+3.a.iii There were numerous other requests and inquiries, including 23 general questions about various government entities.
 3.a.iv.
 Many of the inquiries from municipalities were about training and audit issues, while others expressed concerns about understanding municipal and school audits.